A practical guide for commercial energy buyers in the NEM and WEM

 Western Australia's Wholesale Electricity Market (WEM) is structurally different from the NEM.
 It operates on 30-minute trading intervals (48 per day), covers only the South West Interconnected System around Perth, and includes a capacity market that pays generators for availability regardless of dispatch.

-The WEM is not interconnected with the NEM — there is no transmission link between Western Australia and the eastern states.
+The WEM is not interconnected with the NEM.
+There is no transmission link between Western Australia and the eastern states.
 This means WA1 prices are driven entirely by local conditions.
 The WEM tends to have lower average prices but less volatility than the NEM, partly due to its capacity market providing a revenue floor for generators.

 Most large commercial and industrial electricity consumers do not purchase directly at the spot price.
 Instead, they use contracts to hedge their exposure: